-Similar to cities around the world, South African metros are important to the country's development path.
-More than 63,71% of the country's population are currently concentrated in the urban centres.
-This figure is projected to increase to 71,3% by 2030.
-The metropolitan cities in South Africa have been driving growth, generating almost two thirds of the country's economic activity and just over half of national employment.
+Similar to cities around the world, South African metros are important to the country's development path, with more than 60% of the country's population currently concentrated in the urban centres and projected to increase to 71,3% by 2030.4 The metropolitan cities in South Africa have been driving growth, generating almost two thirds of the country's economic activity and just over half of national employment.

-South Africa is responding positively to urbanisation opportunities and challenges through the National Development Plan 2030, with which the City of Cape Town strategic direction is aligned (see Annexure B).
+South Africa is responding positively to urbanisation opportunities and challenges through the National Development Plan 2030, with which the City of Cape Town strategic direction is aligned. (see Annexure A)

 Racially divisive policies and planning of the country's apartheid past has negatively affected the spatial form, social fabric and structure of the economy, and resulted in urban management inefficiencies and expensive operating costs.
-As a result, the poorer population largely resides further away from economic and
+As a result, the poorer population largely resides further away from economic and employment hubs, with uneven access to basic services as well as health, education, transport, social, cultural and recreational facilities.
+However, South African cities have also significantly improved their infrastructure and services, and generally have good strategies in place to facilitate economic growth and social development.
+This enables cities to lead South Africa's economic recovery and development.